zeespogeira/ADS-HouseOfThings/README.md

 ### 3.3.
 Actuator Infrastructure
 ![alt text](https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/documentation/images-exports/infra-diagrams-infra-actuators.png?raw=true)

 Actuators are entities that need to be triggered once a condition or set of conditions are met.
 Both actuators and conditions are independant entities that should not know each other.
-Following this principle we should create a mechanism that mediates the action of an actuator given some condition(s).
+Following this principle, we should create a mechanism that mediates the action of an actuator given some condition(s).
 We came up with the concept os an Action which is the entity responsible to check if a set of conditions are met and triggers (on/off) a set of actuator(s).

 #### 3.3.1.
 Used patterns
 #### 3.3.1.1.
 Mediator